athar13/SyncTools.Net/README.md

 - Cleaner code structure
 - Asynchronous file download, possibly multiple simultaneously
 - Figure out how to print download progress in console
+- Create a default .syncignore file if it's not there already

 #### Known bugs & issues
 - Download status is not updated correctly.
 Need to consolidated list of up to date and updated tools.